 Hi!
-I'm a 3rd year CSE Ph.D. student at the University of Washington .
-I am a part of the databases and programming languages research groups, where I work on developing tools that can automatically re-target applications written in general purpose languages to high level domain specific frameworks.
+I am a Ph.D. student in the School of Computer Science & Engineering at the University of Washington .
+I am a part of the databases and programming languages research groups, where I focus on developing tools for verified lifting; a novel synthesis and verification based technique for source-to-source translation of programs.
 I am advised by Alvin Cheung.

 Leveraging Parallel Data Processing Frameworks with Verified Lifting

 Maaz Bin Safeer Ahmad and Alvin Cheung SYNT 2016 · Best Student Paper